testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

 👀 &nbsp; **Alternatives:** Some apply Repository/ORM level protection that ensures that one tenant is not accessing another tenant's records.
-This is valuable but doesn't cover all the scenarios ✅  &nbsp; Writes integration tests that include the data access layer and a real DB - Check that the number of affected records (i.e., commonly returned by DB operations) is as expected.
-Writing tests against the entire DAL demands more effort thus should be considered based a specific project's risk level ✅&nbsp;
+This is valuable but doesn't cover all the scenarios ❌  &nbsp; Writes integration tests that include the data access layer and a real DB - Check that the number of affected records (i.e., commonly returned by DB operations) is as expected.
+Writing tests against the entire DAL demands more effort thus should be considered based a specific project's risk level ❌&nbsp;
 <br/>

 <details><summary>✏ <b>Code Examples</b></summary>